Lebohang1821/VerseChat/README.md

 # VerseChat

-VerseChat is a simple web application that fetches and displays Bible verses using a graphical user interface.
+VerseChat is a simple web application that fetches and displays Bible verses using a graphical user interface..

 ## Prerequisites